megulus/boggle/README.md

 ## Overview

-This is a Python implementation of Hasbro's Boggle.
+This is a Python implementation of the classic Boggle word-search game (by Hasbro).
 The first version of the game implements the "New Boggle" variant (see 'Boggle Variants').
 Other Boggle and scoring variants (see 'scoring variants') to come in future versions.

 A boggle board has 16, 25 or 36 lettered dice, depending on the version.
 The dice are arranged in a square and shuffled at the beginning of a game.
 The player then has 3 minutes to find as many words as possible on the board.
 A valid word must:
  * be at least 3 letters long in Classic/New Boggle (4 letters long in more challenging variants)